-I became a fan of blackberry cobbler on this trip, thanks to Kel.
+Thanks to Kel, I became a fan of blackberry cobbler on this trip.

-I first tried it at a BBQ restaurant on the drive to Marfa, and then Jett's fresh, warm cobbler blew us both away.
+On the drive to Marfa, I first tried it at a BBQ restaurant, and then Jett's fresh, warm cobbler blew us away.

-Yes, it would've been even better with a scoop of cold vanilla ice cream; however, we were already pretty full by this point.
+Yes, it would've been even better with a scoop of cold vanilla ice cream; however, we were already pretty full.

 We also tried the lemon pie, made from a historic recipe, but it didn't WOW us like the cobbler.